MaaruLove-2/debt_track_aptek/README.md

-# Pharmacy Debt Tracker
+# Debt Tracker

-A comprehensive Django web application to track customer debts for your pharmacy.
+A comprehensive Django web application to track customer debts for your business.
 The system supports multiple pharmacists, tracks debt dates, promise dates, and automatically reminds you of overdue debts.

 ## Features